A living tradition of care

 When settlers arrived in Wisconsin in the early 1800s, prairie covered more than two million acres of the state.
 Today, fewer than 10,000 acres of prairie remain.
 Holy Wisdom Monastery is returning much of their land to pre-settlement conditions.
 The sisters believe this land is a gift of natural beauty to be shared with all who come to Holy Wisdom Monastery.

-Prairie restoration activities began in 1996 and continue each year.
-To date, about 115 acres have been restored to upland prairie with donated seed or seed collected by volunteers and college interns.
+Prairie restoration activities began in 1996 and continue today.
+To date, more than 120 acres have been restored to upland prairie with donated seed or seed collected by volunteers and college interns.
 Each year, 10 to 20 acres were hand sown with a large variety of native Wisconsin prairie flowers and grasses.
 These plants have long, deep root systems which prevent soil erosion.
 This project received the Wisconsin Business Friend of the Environment Award in 1998.

 A detention basin was created on the eastern side of the property; a soil berm was built below the natural grass waterway.
 Prairies can absorb 5–7 inches of rain within an hour.